sth144/.workflow/README.md

 * fix bug where window controller doesn't attach to scratchpad window (specifically Trello)
 ### Vim
 * .vimrc
+### systemd
+* put node_exporter service definition under source control
+* install script for systemd services
 ### Workflow
 * need to work out a good dev workflow where you can modify src/*/shared and continuously update local versions automatically.
     * new Makefile target
 * is there really a need for stage/*?
 Not necessary to figure that out just yet
 * is update_bashrc necessary?
 * packaging scheme for dependencies
+* figure out a way to make .workflow portable and configurable for Ubuntu, Raspberry Pi, & MacOS
+    * probably a config file that allows you to select and ignore directories in .workflow/stage before copying
-* stop copying cronjobs to home directory
+* ~~stop copying cronjobs to home directory~~